-He was my father, and I am my Father’s daughter.
+He was my father and, I am my Father’s daughter.

-Entrepreneurship has its demands; countless hours and continuous pursuit in further education – reading material, others’ articles, but a greater allowance for creativity.
+Entrepreneurship has its demands; countless hours and continuous pursuit in further education – reading material, others’ articles, and a greater allowance for creativity.
 We allow ourselves to stretch, fail, regain with agility, move forward, explore, capturing opportunities and ideas when presented.
 The earning power is up to our own self-worth.
 Appreciation is often given more readily, for I am not here to dictate to anyone what they know, rather find resolutions and inspire where they are stagnated.

-Entrepreneurial ventures is our current and future course of life, and trend worldwide, not only for women, but as a solution to our employment and economic status.
+Entrepreneurial ventures is our current and future course in life, and trend worldwide, not only for women, but as a solution to our employment and economic status.

 One example of a formidable ex-corporate fortune 500 HR mega star, Liz Ryan.
 Leaving the corporate world and creating the best of small companies: Human Workplace.
 Setting up as a human resource coaching team; publishing articles, career coaching – revealing the secrets in obtaining “That Job.”
 Not getting trapped by the “Darth Vader” black hold – devouring resume vacuum.
 Instead, taking all her past resources, collaborating with a few and then reaching globally in exposing the old ways, living by example: “there is a change, and change is now, work is for humans and we all must change including the corporations who hire.”

 Our world is exploding with innovative people and their ideas.
 Taking all talents and skills from past experiences and urgently pushing forward.
 Hop on board this great movement into our own future.
 There are no allowances for “complaining or blaming.”
 If one complains – it is their responsibility to create the change they seek.
-Blaming only creates drama, look for the solution and resolve the problems, for all people and our communities.
-We are no longer a “Me” society.
+Blaming only creates drama, look for the solution and resolve the problems.

 As Mahatma Gandhi stated: “Honest disagreements is often a good sign of progress.”
 Let us all progress!

 We are on a global reach.
 Life is no longer sequestered to our homes, or little neighborhoods and communities.
-Each person and their action have a global affect.
+Each person and their actions have a global affect.
 Think in terms of the ripple effect when a stone is thrown into water; each action has a lingering ripple of change.
 Make these changes a momentous ripple, consecrating the “Human factor back into Humanity.”